top of page

 Pronouns: They/them/theirs

-Roger Mohr is a 3rd-year student in the Clinical Psychology Ph.D. program at Palo Alto University.
+Elster Mohr is a 5th-year student in the Clinical Psychology Ph.D. program at Palo Alto University.
 They received their B.S. in Cognitive Science from the University of California.
-San Diego in 2016.
-They are interested in non-binary gender identities and LGBTQ psychology and are pursuing the LGBTQ Area of Emphasis.
-They currently serve as the Secretary for the Psychological Association of Gender Expression and Sexuality (PAGES) at Palo Alto University.
-They are currently completing a practicum at the UCSF Alliance Health Project.
+San Diego in 2016 and their MS in Clinical Psychology from Palo Alto University in 2023.
+Their research interests are non-binary gender identities and unique minority stress experiences of non-binary individuals.
+They are pursuing the LGBTQ and Diversity & Community Mental Health Areas of Emphasis.
+They previously served as the Secretary for the Psychological Association of Gender Expression and Sexuality (PAGES) at Palo Alto University.
+Elster previously completed clinical practicum placements at the Gronowski Center Sexual and Gender Identities Clinic, the UCSF Health Alliance Project, and the LifeMoves shelter system.

 Max Photo.png